 What are the different types of materials used to make golf gloves?

-Most gloves, especially those used on tour, are made primarily of Cabretta leather.
-Cabretta is a sheepskin leather made from sheep who grow hair instead of wool.
+Most gloves, especially those used on tour, are primarily made of Cabretta leather.
+Cabretta is a sheepskin leather made from sheep that grow hair instead of wool.
 It’s soft, tacky, and durable.

 Other modern gloves will add lycra or other synthetic touches to make the glove more flexible.
-Unfortunately, most of these hybrid or compound grips still have Cabretta on all the places where you’re touching the club.
+Unfortunately, most of these hybrid or compound grips still have Cabretta in all the places you’re touching the club.

-The Hirzl glove reviewed above uses Kangaroo leather in the grip to make it perform better in the rain.
-There are also fully synthetic rain gloves that perform very well.
+The Hirzl glove reviewed above uses Kangaroo leather in the grip to improve its performance in the rain.
+However, fully synthetic rain gloves also perform very well.

-Entirely synthetic gloves are available but generally don’t have the soft feel combined with the tackiness and snug fit that leather gloves provide.
+Entirely synthetic gloves are available, but they generally lack the soft feel, tackiness, and snug fit of leather gloves.

 Which hand should wear the glove?

 A lousy swing will often result in a one-handed follow-through, and you’ll want your glove on that hand if you want to hang onto the club.
-Having a glove on your lead hand will also help prevent painful blisters and calluses.
+A glove on your lead hand will also help prevent painful blisters and calluses.

 What gloves provide excellent grip?